soendup21/Safety-Helmet-ESP32/README.md

 | LED (Yellow)    | 14   |
 | LED (Green)     | 12   |

+## Demonstration

+Watch the demonstration video of the Safety Helmet ESP32 project on YouTube: [Safety Helmet ESP32 Demonstration](https://youtu.be/35y2INbGESs)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.